$\mathbb{Z}_2$ Vortex Crystal Candidate in the Triangular $S=1/2$ Quantum Antiferromagnet: Author Contributions

 \section{Author Contributions}

 Samples used in this study were grown by J.N and Z.Y.
 Magnetometry and dilatometry studies were carried out by J.N. and S.G.
 Heat capacity measurements were performed by J.N., B.D. and S.G.
 ESR measurements were performed by K.Y.P. and S.A.Z., while ultrasound data were collected by K.Y.P, J.S., B.V.S. and F.H.
-Neutron diffraction experiments at WISH and ZEBRA were carried out by J.N. and A.Z. with assistance of D.K., P.M., F.O. and O.Z. respectively.
+Neutron diffraction experiments at WISH and ZEBRA were carried out by J.N. and A.Z. with assistance of D.K., P.M. and F.O., and J.N., C.N. and A.Z. with help from O.Z., respectively.
 INS measurements at THALES were taken by J.N., S.G. and A.Z. with assistance from P.S. and A.H.
 Synchrotron x-ray experiments at I19 were performed by J.N., S.G. and A.Z. with assistance from D.A. and S.B.
 Analysis and modeling of experimental data was carried out by J.N.
 The manuscript was written by J.N. and A.Z. with input from all coauthors.